brooksjaredc/podcast_network/docs/visual_design_progress.md

 - Keep the UI accessible and readable on mobile.
 - Use the current semantic colors as a starting point, but do not let the interface become a one-color teal theme.

+## Completion Notes

+The initial visual design plan is complete.
+The site now has a warmer visual system, a real homepage hero asset, coherent tool surfaces, stronger detail pages, improved tables, branded navigation, a custom favicon/header mark, Analysis URLs that match the user-facing label, scoped CSS, and consistent focus states.

+Future visual work should be tracked as a new iteration rather than added to this initial pass.
+Good candidates for a next round would be deeper mobile navigation, plot theme regeneration, or a dedicated design-system CSS extraction.

 ## Hero Image Direction